 Of course, this doesn’t mean that there is a total disconnection with the franchise.
 The iconic POV through the forest is there, just like the cabin, the book, the cellar and many other details.

 Evil Dead also makes a sincerely adorable effort to give coherence to the continuity disaster of the saga.
 For example, at one point Eric tries to burn the Necronomicon, discovering that it’s impossible.
 This is just to explain how the book appeared in Evil Dead II after Ash just burned it at the end of The Evil Dead.

 Evil Dead is a full-blown gruesome experience and borderline torture porn.
 Forget about cartoonish laughing reindeer or joking deadites.
 Here, the suffering of the victims feels real and at times difficult to digest.
 There is a nice mix between body horror, gore and the supernatural that is rarely seen on screen.

 And above all, there is a huge amount of self-inflicted painful damage, in what is practically a recurring motif in this movie, as a symbology on drug use.

-The story of Mia’s addiction as a backdrop in this horror story is a great script move by Fede Alvarez and Rodo Sayagues.
+The story of Mia’s addiction as a backdrop in this horror story is a great script move by writers Álvarez and Rodo Sayagues.
 This film works quietly on its own, as an extreme allegory about addiction and the devastating effects of hard drugs in youth.

 Evil Dead is about self-destruction, and in that respect, it is consistent with its own place in the history of the franchise.

-Because although Jane Levy did a great job, at this point it’s almost impossible that we will see her play this character again.
+Because even though Levy did a great job, at this point it’s almost impossible that we will see her play this character again.
 Much less do a crossover with Ash.

 Take a look at my Evil Dead list that covers all entries in the Evil Dead universe.